A differential approach to Ax-Schanuel, I: Proof of the Ax-Schanuel Theorem for products of curves.

+Let us verify that the projective structures given by Fuchsian uniformizations are simple and gauge invariant.
+Using \cite[Corollary B.1]{Morales}, we have that $\Gamma$ is Zariski dense in ${\rm Gal}(\nabla)$, for the corresponding connection $\nabla$.
+So ${\rm Gal}(\nabla)=G={\rm PSL}_2(\mathbb{C})$ and the structure is simple.

+If $\Gamma$ has no torsion, then all the singularities of the projective structure are cusps.
+So Proposition \ref{general curves} applies and we are done.

+Now if $\Gamma$ has a finite order element, by Selberg's Lemma there exists a finite index subgroup $\Gamma_0< \Gamma$ such that $\Gamma_0$ has no torsion.
+Let $Y_0$ be the quotient $\Gamma_0\backslash \mathbb{H}$.
+The curve $\hat Y_0$ is a ramified covering of $\hat Y$.
+If $X_0$ is an irreducible component of the pull-back of $X$ in $Y_0 \times Y_0$, then Proposition \ref{general curves} can be applied and the two pull-back of the projective structure of $\hat Y$ on $\hat X_0$ coincide.
+This implies that the intermediate pullbacks on $\hat X$ coincide and so the projective structures are the same. \end{proof}

-We hence also answer positively a question of Aslanyan \cite[Section 3.4]{Aslanyan} about the existence of differential equations satisfying the Ax-Schanuel Theorem with derivatives and such that the polynomial ($X-Y$) is the only $\Gamma$-special polynomial.
+We hence also answer positively a question of Aslanyan \cite[Section 3.4]{Aslanyan} about the existence of differential equations satisfying the full Ax-Schanuel Theorem and such that the polynomial ($X_1-X_2$) is the only $\Gamma$-special polynomial.
 Indeed, this is true of any $\Gamma$ satisfying $\Gamma=\text{Comm}(\Gamma)$.
 Many such examples exist (cf. \cite[Fact 4.9]{BCFN}).
 We next give some more examples.